 Bake: Yummy, Scrummy Carrot Cake + Pear & Ginger Loaf

 These require no gluing or stitching, just folding.
 They are designed as containers for other books/objects/gifts.
-We have all experienced the pleasures of receiving and opening a gift, the promise a handwritten envelope on the doormat… an effort that makes a simple connection and spreads some joy.
+We have all experienced the pleasures of receiving and opening a gift, the promise of a handwritten envelope on the doormat… an effort that makes a simple connection and spreads some joy.
 The idea was to move away from, or subvert conventional formats, to add curiosity, intrigue and engagement of the recipient.

 PUZZLE POUCHES were very popular in the Victorian era.
 They were easily made by hand and many were covered with intricate hand drawn or painted patterns.
 They were often used to pass secret Valentine messages, a lock of hair or other personal gift.